lorenzopaoria/Database-Project-Music-streaming-platform-for-distributed-systems/README.md

 ### 2. Running Profiles with Maven

 Maven allows you to use profiles to configure various aspects of the build process, such as dependencies, plugins, and properties.
 To run a specific profile, you can use the mvn command with the -P option.

-First, execute the following command to clean and install dependencies:
+First, go in to mvnProject directory and execute the following command to clean and install dependencies:
 ```
 mvn clean install
    ```